Why Your Meeting AI Should Keep Your Audio Private (And How MeetMemo Does It)

 Apple Notes Integration: Your transcript and summary are saved directly to Apple Notes, accessible across all your Apple devices.

-You might wonder: why not do summarisation locally too?
-We explored this extensively with Apple's on-device Foundation Models.
-The reality is that current on-device AI models have a context window of approximately 4,096 tokens — enough for about 7 minutes of meeting audio.
-A typical one-hour meeting generates around 45,000 characters of transcript, far exceeding what local models can handle.
+You might wonder: can summarisation really run locally without compromising quality?
+Earlier on, the answer was no. Small on-device models had context windows of only a few thousand tokens.
+Enough for about 7 minutes of meeting audio.
+A typical one-hour meeting generates around 45,000 characters of transcript, far exceeding what those early local models could handle.

 - Your audio stays local: the most sensitive data never leaves your Mac